 The Space Economy Observatory Research activities planned for the edition are:

-- two thematic workshops to examine in depth the evolution of value added services and space business applications, the current maturity status of the space supply chain, and collaboration models between space and non-space market players;
+Thematic workshops to examine in depth the evolution of value added services and space business applications, the current maturity status of the space supply chain, and collaboration models between space and non-space market players.

 Become a supporter of the Space Economy Observatory